 As we grow older, we finally make peace with our bodies, learning to love ourselves for who we are, when all of a sudden – we’re hit by menopause and all of its challenges, from headaches to hot flashes.
 For a lot of women, these hard-to-deal-with hormonal upsets of menopause also come with a side-order of unwelcome extra pounds.
 Women in their menopausal phase are already susceptible to frequent dark moods, and gaining weight, unfortunately, doesn’t make things for us any better.

-Although this is inevitable, understanding why this happens can definitely help us take the necessary steps to
+Although this is inevitable, understanding why this happens can definitely help us take the necessary steps to make menopausal life a lot easier.

 [vs slide=”1″ slide_title=”Why Do We Gain Weight After Menopause?”]